Thursday, October 23

 Courtesy of the artist and Corbett vs. Dempsey, Chicago

-Diane Simpson’s Formal Wear, spread across two floors at the American Academy of Arts and Letters, felt like walking through a spatial sketchbook, each work being translated from drawing into geometry.
-The show traces Simpson’s decades-long dialogue between clothing and architecture, showcasing how the nature of fabric can serve as both support systems and expressions of form.
+Diane Simpson’s Formal Wear, spread across two floors at the American Academy of Arts and Letters, felt like walking through a spatial sketchbook, each work translated from drawing into geometry.
+The show traces Simpson’s decades-long dialogue between clothing and architecture, showcasing how the nature of fabric can serve as both a support system for the body and an expression of form.

-I was especially drawn to the play of distortion in her pieces, the way geometry becomes fluid, softened while maintaining its complexity.
+I was especially drawn to the play of distortion in her pieces, the way geometries become fluid and,-softened, while maintaining their complexities.
 Underskirt (1986), with its green lattice and gauzy cotton scrim, looked like scaffolding and fabric that was beautifully suspended.
 Amish Bonnet (1992), is perched on a shelf, with brass tubing bending into an almost breathing curve.
-Lastly, Window Dressing (2007–08) composed of hard industrial materials, somehow evokes the softness of cloth, creating tension between rigidity and drape.
-Her works reminded me of industrial design prototypes, objects whose precision carries quiet emotion.
+Lastly, Window Dressing (2007–08) composed of hard industrial materials like - aluminium, wood, and industrial fiber - somehow evokes the softness of cloth, creating tension between rigidity and drape.
+Her works reminded me of industrial design prototypes, objects whose precision carry quiet emotion.

-Simpson’s mastery of materials is deeply evident in her work, controlled yet deeply human.
-Her sculptures don’t imitate garments but reimagine how structure might inhabit space as if they were built to stand on its own, inviting interpretation rather than delivering a fixed message.
-Leaving Formal Wear, I felt both grounded and inspired; Simpson transforms geometry into something that evokes warmth, proving that discipline and distortion can coexist beautifully.
+Simpson’s mastery of materials is evident in her work, which is controlled yet deeply human.
+Her sculptures don’t imitate garments but reimagine how structure might inhabit space as if it were built to stand on its own, inviting interpretation rather than delivering a fixed message.
+In Formal Wear, Simpson transforms geometry into something that evokes warmth, proving that discipline and distortion can coexist beautifully.

 Window Dressing, Window 6: Collar & Bib-Deco (2007/2008)